Pennzoil: Motorsports

-USAC National Championship drivers Al Unser and Johnny Rutherford were sponsored by Pennzoil in the Chaparral team.
-Rutherford won the Indianapolis 500 and the championship in 1980.
-From 1983 to 1990, Pennzoil sponsored the Team Penske driver Rick Mears during his CART World Series campaign, winning the 1984 and 1988 Indianapolis 500.
-From 1998 to 2001, Nismo in JGTC was sponsored by Pennzoil (through Itochu, who owned the brand's rights in Japan), winning the 1998 and 1999 GT500 titles.
+IndyCar drivers Al Unser and Johnny Rutherford were sponsored by Pennzoil in the Chaparral team.
+Rutherford won the Indianapolis 500 and the CART World Series championship in 1980.
+From 1983 to 1990, Pennzoil sponsored the Team Penske driver Rick Mears during his CART campaign, winning the 1984 and 1988 Indianapolis 500.
 IndyCar Series driver Sam Hornish Jr. drove for Pennzoil-sponsored Panther Racing from 2001 to 2003.
-From 2011 until 2020, Team Penske driver Hélio Castroneves has been sponsored part-time by Pennzoil, most notably at the Indianapolis 500.
-Pennzoil's yellow car livery has been nicknamed the "Yellow Submarine".
+From 2011 until 2020, Team Penske driver Hélio Castroneves was sponsored part-time by Pennzoil, most notably at the Indianapolis 500.
+The Pennzoil sponsorship transferred to Scott McLaughlin when he replaced Castroneves at Penske.
+Pennzoil's yellow IndyCar livery has been nicknamed the "Yellow Submarine".

 In the NASCAR Cup Series, Dale Earnhardt, Inc. had a Pennzoil sponsorship for Steve Park in their No.1 car from 1998 to 2003.
 Richard Childress Racing driver Kevin Harvick had a Pennzoil sponsorship from 2007 to 2010.
 Team Penske took over the Pennzoil sponsorship in 2011 with Kurt Busch and in 2012, it was moved over to A. J. Allmendinger and to Joey Logano in 2013, who won the 2018 and 2022 championships and the 2015 Daytona 500.
 Starting in 2018, Pennzoil has sponsored the Las Vegas NASCAR Cup Series spring race, the Pennzoil 400, with Logano winning the 2019 and 2020 editions of the race in his Pennzoil No.22.

 Pennzoil was the title sponsor of the Grand Prix of Houston in 2013.
 Pennzoil also has been the official motor oil of German-American GTLM team BMW Team Rahal Letterman Lanigan Racing since 2015 season and also American Formula One team Haas F1 Team since 2016 season.
 Pennzoil sponsors NHRA's Don Schumacher Racing and drivers Matt Hagan (Funny Car) and Leah Pruett (Top Fuel).
 They also sponsored driver Ken Block, best known for his Gymkhana series on YouTube.

+From 1998 to 2001, Nismo in JGTC was sponsored by Pennzoil through Itochu, who owned the brand's rights in Japan.
+The Nissan Skyline GT-R won the 1998 and 1999 GT500 titles; the car in its Pennzoil livery has since been featured in several Gran Turismo video games.

 Pennzoil also partnering and supplying lubricants to Formula One team and manufacturer Scuderia Ferrari and MotoGP team Ducati Team due to Shell partnership.